 - Don’t feed your baby while the car is moving.
 Anything your baby is holding or has near them can become a projectile in a crash.
 Even though we hope this never happens, it’s important to think about it from a safety standpoint.
 In the event of a crash, a bottle would become a projectile and could potentially harm your baby.
 It’s also a safety concern because of choking hazards, as well as the risk of your child getting motion sickness or an upset stomach.

 - Hold the bottle for your baby.
 If you do have to feed your baby in the car, don’t ever prop the bottle up and leave the baby unattended.
 According to the CDC, propping up a bottle for your baby increases their chances of choking, ear infections, and tooth decay.
 It’s also important for you to watch your baby’s cues to see when they’re done, especially if they’re not old enough to hold their own bottle.

 - Make sure you have all the supplies you need.
 The last thing you want is to get on the road and realize you’ve forgotten something.
-There are plenty of handy supplies out there for traveling with a baby such as bottle tote bags and portable bottle warmers.
-If your baby is breastfed, be sure to bring a portable charger for your pump if needed, as well as a cooler to store your breastmilk.
+There are plenty of handy supplies out there for traveling with a baby such as bottle tote bags and portable bottle warmers (here is my favorite!).
+If your baby is breastfed, be sure to bring a portable charger for your pump if needed (this one plugs into a car adapter!), as well as a cooler to store your breastmilk.

 How to burp a baby in a car seat

 Burping your baby involves holding your baby and sitting them upright or sometimes across your lap while patting their back.
 There isn’t a way to properly burp your baby in a car seat, but it’s always important to burp them after a bottle.